 Music is important in the classroom and at home.
 Kids love it, hearing it and making it.
+Your kids will love making their very own corn shakers for some fun Thanksgiving music activities.
 Add some homemade instruments to your harvest or Thanksgiving explorations!

 Invite children to shake these simple corn shakers to the beat of a favorite song.
 Did you know that listening and identifying musical beats supports the development of listening skills and concentration in young children?